DrGo/sci-write/setup/README.md

 - see draft/Makefile for settings.

 ## TODO:
-- expand Makefile to
+- expand Makefile (or use a different build tool) to
   - automate versioning
   - outputting shared and submitted files
   - version controls
-  - styling of output documents
+  - styling of output documents (eg use a Word template docx and --reference-doc)
   - different md files depending on purpose: paper, proposal, thesis etc
 - standardize the metadata and automate the process of creating cover page
 - automate creating funding sources, contributions etc.